Glossary of AI Development Terms

 Diff View

-Section titled “Diff View”Visual representation showing the differences between original code and AI-suggested changes.
-Both tools provide inline diff views for easy review.
+Section titled “Diff View”A visual representation of changes between original code and AI-suggested modifications.
+All three tools provide inline diff views for reviewing changes before accepting them.

 Embeddings